-We sleep on forest roads as often as possible.
-We get stoked upon finding a huge pullout to sleep at.
-We get lost in the middle of nowhere, with not a person in sight, blazing a campfire, and staring at the stars.
-We drive our rolling home down bumpy dirt roads for miles on end at the slightest whisper of “free camping.”
+We prefer resting on forest roads, delighting in vast pullouts.
+Embracing solitude, we navigate remote terrains, build campfires, and stargaze.
+Traveling off-road for miles, chasing the allure of “free camping.”
 From mountains to forests to high desert, like any dirtbag, we are in constant search for adventure and nature.
 Buttttt … we don’t have a van, we have an RV.

 in 2015, my family of seven (yes, seven) sold everything we owned and moved into a 30 foot RV.
 We began traveling through the States, Canada, and even flew to and went road tripping (also in a tiny RV) through Europe.
 We went in search of rock climbing, hiking, surfing, and mountain biking.

 Our yearning for adventure quickly grew, and so did the number of dirt roads we ended up driving.
 Rock climbing was a huge factor in what took us off the beaten path.